Finding free Texas state records is simple and fast, making it easy to look up anyone’s past in Texas right now.

 Criminal history reports–informally called rap sheets–contain details about the subject of the report, such as:

-Criminal records are considered Texas state records and can be accessed by the general public if they are not proven to be confidential.
+Texas criminal records can be accessed by the general public if they are not proven to be confidential.
+There are various ways to access these records.

-Any person in Texas can access these open records by using the Texas Department of Public Safety’s online resources or browsing public court case documents.
+One of the common way to access these records is by using the Texas Department of Public Safety’s online resources or browsing public court case documents.

 How Can I See if Someone Has a Criminal History in Texas?

-Users can view a person’s criminal and arrest history in Texas by accessing the Texas Department of Public Safety website.
+Users can view individuals’ criminal and arrest history in Texas by accessing the state Department of Public Safety website.

 OR, users can follow these steps to access specific criminal history information via the Crime Records Division: